grafikrobot/boostorg.bloom/README.md

 (base frequency) using Clang 13.0.1 for Visual Studio (clang-cl) in 64-bit (x64), `/arch:AVX2`,
 release mode (see [benchmarking code](benchmark/comparison_table.cpp)).

+The tables show the FPR and execution times in nanoseconds per operatoin for three different configurationsof `boost::bloom::filter<int, boost::hash<int>, ...>`.
+The number of inserted elements is `N` = 10 million.
+Filters are constructed with a capacity `c*N` (bits), so `c` is the number of bits used per element.
+For each combination of `c` and a given filter configuration, the optimum value of `K` (that yielding the minimum FPR) has been used.

-For reference, these are the insertion, successful lookup and unsuccessful lookup times in nanoseconds per element for a `boost::unordered_flat_set<int>` with `N` = 10 million elements.
+For reference, we provide also insertion, successful lookup and unsuccessful lookup times for a `boost::unordered_flat_set<int>` with `N` = 10 million elements.
-The container uses 63.75 bits per element.
+This container uses 63.75 bits per element.

+### 64-bit mode

 <table>
   <tr><th colspan="3"><code>boost::unordered_flat_set</code></tr>